Coughing Up Mucus Is Gross — But Its Not Bad

 It makes sense: When you're ill, your body is being assaulted by more microbes that need trapping.
 “Inflammation triggers the mucus-producing cells to work harder, so you have more to cough up," Dr. Cennimo explains.
 Most wet coughs occur when you're sick with illnesses like the flu, bronchitis, or pneumonia, according to Harvard Health.
 But they can also be from more long-term issues like postnasal drip.

-Though you may have heard that green snot is a sign that you're sick, Dr. Cennimo says that medical literature has shown a clear correlation between mucus color and different health issues.
+Though you may have heard that green snot is a sign that you're sick, Dr. Cennimo says that medical literature has shown a clear correlation between mucus colour and different health issues.

-Even if you're healthy, Dr. Cennimo recommends seeing a doctor if you notice a change in the color of your regular mucus color — if it's always been white, then suddenly is green, for instance.
+Even if you're healthy, Dr. Cennimo recommends seeing a doctor if you notice a change in the colour of your regular mucus colour — if it's always been white, then suddenly is green, for instance.

 Texture can be informative too.
 In general, mucus is thicker and stickier when you’re sick, since it contains more immune cells and germs then, and thinner when you’re healthy, reports Medical News Today.
 (Other factors, including dehydration, can also cause thicker-than-average phlegm.)